 You can get an idea of what the E-book looks like by sampling through the first chapters in the book on the Amazon-Kindle web site.
 Another advantage of the electronic book is that you can click on any part of the index to bring you directly to that part of the book and it has a search function.

-- USA: on Amazon.com : for paper back plus shipping and tax, where applicable
+- Amazon.com : 8 x10″ paper back plus shipping and tax, where applicable

-- Canada: On Amazon.ca same price basis as USA adjusted for currency fluctuation
+- Amazon.ca same price basis as USA adjusted for currency fluctuation

 - United Kingdom: Amazon.co.uk :